 RI is an essential enabler of science and engineering research and education.
-It is needed for all forms of fundamental research - from curiosity-driven, exploratory research to use-inspired, solutionsoriented research.
+It is needed for all forms of fundamental research - from curiosity-driven, exploratory research to use-inspired, solutionsoriented research and technology development that meet national, societal, and geostrategic needs and challenges.
 RI is critical to the success of research across a wide array of disciplines and over a broad range of time scales.
-Investments in RI enable advances in areas as varied as measurement of the evolution of carbon in the atmosphere, assessment of the rate at which glaciers are losing ice, analysis of the changes in biomass in forests (see the Build A Resilient Planet narrative for more details), studies of the rate at which members of underrepresented groups are engaged in science and engineering disciplines, modeling of the epidemiology of infectious diseases, detection of gravitational waves, the search for dark matter and dark energy, investigation of the fundamental structure of particles that make up everything in the universe, studies of biological, chemical, and physical processes at femtosecond and attosecond timescales, and characterization of the contents of our solar system (including potentially hazardous asteroids).
-RI also plays an important role in development of advanced wireless communications, research on new nanomaterials and design of new biomaterials, refinement of meteorological and space weather models and forecasts, creation of Al algorithms for a variety of societal uses, and the development of quantum computing and communication capabilities.
+Investments in RI enable advances in areas as varied as measurement of the evolution of carbon in the atmosphere, assessment of the rate at which glaciers are losing ice, analysis of the changes in biomass in forests studies of the rate at which members of underrepresented groups are engaged in science and engineering disciplines, modeling of the epidemiology of infectious diseases, detection of gravitational waves, the search for dark matter and dark energy, investigation of the fundamental structure of particles that make up everything in the universe, studies of biological, chemical, and physical processes at femtosecond and attosecond timescales, and characterization of the contents of our solar system (including potentially hazardous asteroids).
+RI also plays an important role in development of advanced wireless communications, research on new nanomaterials and design of new biomaterials, refinement of meteorological and space weather models and forecasts, creation of AI algorithms for a variety of societal uses, and the development of quantum computing and communication capabilities.

-Importantly, RI expands to comprise instrumented and living laboratories and testbeds, enabling advances in Emerging Industries (see the Advance Emerging Industries for National and Economic Security narrative for more details), as well as collection of multi-sensor, human observation, and behavioral data.
+Importantly, RI includes novel types of research tools, such as instrumented and living laboratories and testbeds, enabling advances in Emerging Industries as well as collection of multi-sensor, human observation, and behavioral data.
 Modern RI for fundamental research and innovation gathers and processes vast amounts of data, makes sense of those data using analytics, computational modeling and simulation, and AI, and supplies both raw and processed data to researchers across the U.S. and around the world.
 Accordingly, advanced cyberinfrastructure is increasingly a vital aspect of all successful RI.
-New and new types of RI is anticipated to enable NSF's support of provisions in the CHIPS and Science Act.
+New and new types of RI are anticipated to enable NSF's support of provisions in the CHIPS and Science Act.